knobs-dials/live-hasher/README.md

 - prints/stores relative paths  (internally it's absolute)

-- not thoroughly tested, don't rely on it for your dog's / company's safety
+- First-ish version, not thoroughly tested, don't rely on it for your dog's / company's safety